lllyasviel/ControlNet-v1-1-nightly/README.md

 ![img](github_docs/imgs/tile_new_4.png)

-You can see that the prompt is "a handsome man" but the model does not paint "a handsome man" on that tree leaves or the hand areas.
-Instead, it recognizes the tree leaves and hands and paint accordingly.
+You can see that the prompt is "a handsome man" but the model does not paint "a handsome man" on that tree leaves.
+Instead, it recognizes the tree leaves paint accordingly.

 In this way, ControlNet is able to change the behavior of any Stable Diffusion model to perform diffusion in tiles.